sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/tutorial/index.rst

 Dynamic shapes should be utilized to create a model capable of handling inputs with varying shapes while maintaining the same rank.
-Section :ref:`l-torch-export-export-ds provides` a couple of examples on how to define them, as their definition aligns with those used in :func:`torch.export.export`.
+Section :ref:`l-torch-export-export-ds` provides a couple of examples on how to define them, as their definition aligns with those used in :func:`torch.export.export`.

 * :ref:`l-plot-exporter-recipes-onnx-exporter-modules`
+* :ref:`l-plot-exporter-recipes-onnx-exporter-dynpad`

 **Control Flow**